bertjiazheng/bertjiazheng.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a research engineer at [Manycore (Kujiale)](http://kujiale.com).
 Before that, I obtained my master's degree from [ShanghaiTech University](http://www.shanghaitech.edu.cn/) and [University of Chinese Academy of Sciences](https://www.ucas.edu.cn/) and my bachelor's degree from [Northwestern Polytechnical University](http://www.nwpu.edu.cn).
-I have also been very fortunate enough to work with [Prof. Zihan Zhou](https://faculty.ist.psu.edu/zzhou/).
+I have also been very fortunate enough to work with [Prof. Shenghua Gao](https://sist.shanghaitech.edu.cn/sist_en/2020/0814/c7582a54772/page.htm) and [Prof. Zihan Zhou](https://faculty.ist.psu.edu/zzhou/).

-I am interested in computer vision and deep learning, particularly in the area of 3D Vision.
+I am interested in computer vision and machine learning, particularly in the area of 3D Vision.
 My recent research focuses on recovering 3D geometry from sensor data by utilizing shape regularities.

-**Internship opening**: I am looking for motivated students to work on computer vision, deep learning and related projects.
-Please email me with your CV if interested.
+We are hiring research engineers and interns to work on computer vision, machine learning and related projects.
+Please drop me an email with your CV if interested.

 What's New?
 ======